MimirCompany/.github/profile/README.md

 Mímir Software Factory is an agile technological company on smart solutions.

 ### ABOUT US
-As an agile company, we develop the best possible software, data, and artificial intelligence solutions to allow our customers to accomplish their business goals.
+As an agile company, we develop the best possible software, data, and artificial intelligence solutions to help our customers accomplish their business goals quickly and with the right scope.

 ### VALUES
 * AGILITY as a business framework